Project Example

 Background

-Accordingly, swift measures for the stabilisation of suppliers are coming increasingly to the fore for many OEMs.
-The targeted use of interdisciplinary intervention teams (taskforce) can stem the effects of bottlenecks in the supply chain quickly, and permanently remedy weaknesses.
-In this respect, integrated performance transparency and a rigorous response management are indispensable.
+Accordingly, short-term measures to stabilize suppliers are increasingly becoming the focus of many OEMs.
+The targeted deployment of interdisciplinary intervention teams (task force) can contain the effects of bottlenecks in the supply chain in the short term and eliminate weaknesses in the long term.
+Holistic transparency about supplier performance and stringent action management are essential.

 Specific assignment

-Restoring supply capability and clearing the backlog of deliveries at a Tier 1 supplier in the United Kingdom.
+Restoring delivery capability and reducing the delivery backlog of a 1st tier supplier in the UK.

 KBC approach

-- Carrying out a root cause analysis to identify and prioritise the actions required
+- Carrying out a root cause analysis to identify and prioritize the measures

-- Carrying out a data-based sub-process analysis for quality assurance purposes and to lower rejection rates
+- Implementation of data-based sub-process analyses for quality assurance and reduction of reject rates

-- Daily control of the taskforce, prioritisation and planning of parts deliveries, as well as solving quality issues in the production chain
+- Daily Sdes task force-teams, prioritization and planning of parts deliveries and the solution of quality problems in the production chain

 Realisation of potential